pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-Enables you to add tag(s) to the existing list of tags of an existing task in your task list.
+You can add tag(s) to a task so that you can simply add to the existing list of tags of the indexed task.

 <h4>Format:</h4>

 ```
-addTagTask INDEX [t/TAG]…
+addTagTask INDEX t/TAG [t/MORE_TAGS]…
 ```

 <h4>Alias:</h4>